eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 The [header mapping](connectivity-header-mapping.html) applies to the supported MQTT 5 specific headers as well as to the user defined properties.

+The following headers have a special meaning in that the values are applied directly to the published message:
+* `mqtt.topic`: overwrites the topic configured for the target
+* `mqtt.qos`: overwrites the qos level configured in the target
+* `mqtt.retain`: controls whether the MQTT retain flag is set on the published message

 #### Target acknowledgement handling

 For MQTT 5 targets, when configuring